pulp-platform/carfield/docs/um/arch.md

 # Architecture

-TODO @anga93: add figure

 ![Carfield Block Diagram](../img/arch.svg)

 Carfield is organized in *domains*.
-As a mixed-criticality system (MCS), each domain serves different purposes in terms of functional safety and reliability, security, and computation capabiities.
+As a mixed-criticality system (MCS), each domain serves different purposes in terms of functional safety and reliability, security, and computation capabilities.

-Carfield relies on Cheshire as ain host domain, and extends its minimal SoC with additional interconnect ports and interrupts.
-Hence, several features described in this section can be found
+Carfield relies on Cheshire as its host domain, and extends its minimal SoC with additional interconnect ports and interrupts.

 The above block diagram depicts a fully-featured Carfield SoC, which currently provides:

 - **Computing Domain**:
-	- *Host domain* (Cheshire), a minimal Linux-capable RV64 system based on dual-core CVA6 with self-invalidation coherency mechanism
+	- *Host domain* (Cheshire), a Linux-capable RV64 system based on dual-core CVA6 processors with self-invalidation coherency mechanism
-	- *Safe domain*, a TCLS RV32 microcontroller system based on CV32E40P, with fast interrupt handling through the RISC-V CLIC
+	- *Safe domain*, a Triple-Core-Lockstep (TCLS) RV32 microcontroller system based on CV32E40P, with fast interrupt handling through the RISC-V CLIC
-	- *Secure domain*, a RV32 microcontroller system with crypto accelerators, tasked to handle secure boot and platform security monitor
+	- *Secure domain*, a Dual-Core-Lockstep (DCLS) RV32 Hardware Root of Trust (HW RoT) systems that ensures the secure boot for the whole platform, serves as secure monitor for the entire system, and provides crypto acceleration services through various crypto-accelerators
-	- *Accelerator domain*, comprises two programmable multi-core accelerators (PMCAs), an 12-cores integer cluster with HMR capabilities and a vectorial cluster with vector processing capabilities
+	- *Accelerator domain*, comprises two programmable multi-core accelerators (PMCAs), an 12-cores integer cluster with Hybrid Modular Redundancy (HMR) capabilities oriented to compute intensive integer workloads such as AI,  and a vectorial cluster with floating point vector processing capabilities to accelerate intensive control tasks

 - **Memory Domain**:
-	- *Dynamic SPM*: dynamically configurable scratchpad memory (SPM) for *interleaved* or *contiguous* accesses
+	- *Dynamic SPM*: dynamically configurable scratchpad memory (SPM) for *interleaved* or *contiguous* accesses aiming at reducing systematic bus conflicts to improve the time-predictability of the on-chip communication
 	- *LLC SPM*: the last-level cache (*host domain*) can be configured as SPM at runtime, as described in Cheshire's [Architecture](https://pulp-platform.github.io/cheshire/um/arch/)
-	- *External DRAM*: off-chip HyperRAM (Infineon) interfaced with in-house, open-source AXI4 Hyberbus PHY.
+	- *External DRAM*: off-chip HyperRAM (Infineon) interfaced with in-house, open-source AXI4 Hyberbus memory controller and digital PHY.

 - **Mailbox unit**
 	- Main communication vehicle among domains, based on an interrupt notification mechanism